rancherfederal/carbide-releases/SUPPORTED_VERSIONS.md

 ## Supported Versions

-This is a list of the supported products/versions of the Rancher Product Portfolio for each Carbide release.
+This is a list of the supported productsand versions of the Rancher Product Portfolio for Carbide!
+Please reach out to support@ranchergovernment.com with any questions!
+Thank you.

 ### Rancher
 * v2.11.2